GovReady/govready-q/README.md

 	python3 manage.py load_modules
 	python3 manage.py runserver

+## Test kitchen

+Q can be tested within test-kitchen + vagrant with Ubuntu 14.04.
+As this approach is not currently in use the files have been moved [to a GitHub Gist](https://gist.github.com/pburkholder/bee382bb366346ae5a5cba7286e68e11) to keep this repository less cluttered.

 ## Deployment

 To deploy, on a fresh machine, create a Unix user named "site" and in its home directory run: